ksheng-/fast-differentiable-rasterizer/README.md

 PyTorch 1.0.0 running with Python 3.7, CUDA 9.0, cuDNN 7.1
 res=512, steps=128

+## Algorithm:
+* Sample parametric curve at fixed number of points (doing this recursively until we have each pixel is similar to de Castlejau, but we're approximately for efficiency.
+Its worth noting that points will "bunch up" at tighter points on this curve.
+* At this point, we could use Bresenham style techniques / other line drawing primitives to connect these points with straight lines (or even horizontal/vertical lines if we have enough points).
+* However, thats an inherently sequential and discrete algorithm that works on a pixel by pixel basis.
+Instead we're going to draw a bivariate Gaussian at each point and superimpose them to get our differentiable raster.

 ### Test 1: ms/iter, quadratic curve (100 passes)
 python bezier.py --passes 100 --method <method> [--disable-cuda]